mawadhi/BIMRAI/README.md

 Teaching AI machines to detect building objects is the foundation toward achieving AI-assisted 3D reconstruction of buildings.
 However, there exists the challenge of acquiring enough training data for machine learning, and this data is typically manually annotated.
 This is unless a machine can generate its own data to train itself.

-This project trained artificial neural networks (ANNs) solely on realistic computer-generated images of 3D building information models—which were parametrically and automatically generated using the Building Information Modeling Generation Environment (BIMGenE) program developed for this project.
+This project trained artificial neural networks (ANNs) solely on realistic computer-generated images of 3D building information models—which were parametrically and automatically generated using the Building Information Model Generation Environment (BIMGenE) program developed for this project.
 The ANN training result demonstrated accurate semantic segmentation on arbitrary photos of buildings.

 This repository documents the ANN training implementation of this project.